 So what’s the problem, Choid?
 The bastard android of all things negative in my head has searched high and low for the impending disaster that will inevitably befall me at the hands of my prince.
 Yet, so far, this sadistic Martian hasn’t been able to discern any substantial stand-out issues with my husband (and believe me, he’s tried).

-When Chris and I first met, Choid attempted to warn me away, but couldn’t compile a case beyond: he’s not handy, he has big weird toes, he loses his keys…
+When Chris and I first met, Choid attempted to warn me away, but couldn’t compile a case beyond: he’s not handy, he has big weird toes and chapped lips, he loses his keys…

 …and lord knows, he’s got to be a player!
 There was no evidence of the last allegation, other than: cute, well-dressed guy living near Hollywood, whose former hairdresser’s husband is married to a rock star and owns a popular lounge in Washington DC….
 Need I say more?!